miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Remotely controlling any number of robots and performing workflow management.
 - [-] Designing workflows to be run by robots in a supervised mode.
 - [-] Designing workflows to be run by robots in an unsupervised mode.

 ---
+### Q) In UiPath Robotic Enterprise Framework, what are the transitions of the Init state?

+- [o] In the case of Success, the transition is to the Get Transaction Data state.
+- [-] In the case of System Error, the transition is to the Init state.
+- [-] In the case of Success, the transition is to the Process Transaction state.
+- [o] In the case of System Error, the transition is to the End Process state.

+---
+### Q) The best way of managing variable values within a workflow, so that they can be shared on different robots and environments is:

+- [-] Using Json config files.
+- [-] Using excel config files
+- [o] Using assets defined in Orchestrator.

+---
+### Q) What robots can be selected when you start a job from Orchestrator?

+- [-] Any robot provisioned in Orchestrator.
+- [-] Any robot you have access to according to your role permissions.
+- [o] Any robot in the same environment as the process to be executed.

+---
 ### Q) Which of the following statements related to Orchestrator are true?